hacaravan/bank-tech-test/README.md

 # Simple Bank App

 ## Intro
 A simple bank simulation that can be run in a web console with deposit, withdrawal & statement printing functionality.
 See [specifications](#specifications).
+Completed as part of week 10 of the Makers Academy course.

 ## Set Up & Installation
 To run the app, clone this repo locally and open `bankRunner.html` in your browser.
 You can then interact with the app using the console in your browser on that page.
 Instructions describing available functions are listed on the `bankRunner.html` page.